khyeo1011/dubhacks25/README.md

 ## Usage

 1. Navigate to your Jira project
-2. Look for the "Smart Query" module
+2. Look for the "JiraGenie" module
 3. Enter your query by typing or using voice input
-4. Click submit or stop voice recording to process
+4. Click submit to process
 5. View the AI-generated response in formatted text

 ## Security & Privacy